ajfisher/building-droids-with-js/slides2.md

 Notes:

 JavaScript has incredible event handling.
-We tend to take this for granted, but due to it's birth as an interface related language, it has one of the most incredible event systems of any modern language.
-If you work in NodeJS then you know that you have EventEmitter available and it's just amazing at allowing different parts of your application to talk to each other.
+We tend to take this for granted, as wel developers.
+If you work in NodeJS then you have probably worked with EventEmitter and it's just amazing at allowing different parts of your application to talk to each other.
+This is really useful in the hardware world.

 ---